 Pseudobulbar Affect

-A post-stroke condition called pseudobulbar affect, or emotional lability, can cause random outbursts of laughter and/or crying when inappropriate to the context/situation.
+A post-stroke condition known as pseudobulbar affect, or emotional lability, can cause mood swings as well as random and inappropriate outbursts of laughter and/or crying.
 Treatment includes medication and/or psychotherapeutic intervention.

 Learn more about pseudobulbar affect after stroke »